-- Diagnosis based on sputum smear, with backup or confirmation using x-ray - Records that indicate newly identified cases and monitor the course of treatment and client adherence to the treatment protocol - Standard guidelines and protocols for the TB diagnostic and treatment regime - A continuous supply of the TB treatment regime for each patient.
+- Diagnosis based on sputum smear, with backup or confirmation using x-ray - Records that indicate newly identified cases, and that monitor the course of treatment and client adherence to the treatment protocol - Standard guidelines and protocols for the TB diagnostic and treatment regime - A continuous supply of the TB treatment regime for each patient.

-In addition to providing quality treatment for diagnosed cases of TB, it is advocated that all newly diagnosed HIV-infected persons be screened for TB (and that all newly diagnosed TB patients be screened for HIV).
-Preventive treatment for TB, using Isoniazid (INH) in HIV-infected persons who might not yet have TB but who may have been infected is advocated in some instances, but is not at present advocated as a routine intervention.
+TB is a major co-infection in the greater Caribbean region.44 In addition to providing high-quality treatment for diagnosed cases of TB, it is advocated that all newly diagnosed HIV-infected persons be screened for TB (and that all newly diagnosed TB patients be screened for HIV).
+Preventive treatment for TB, using isoniazid (INH) in HIV-infected persons who might not yet have TB but who may have been infected is advocated in some instances, but is not, at present, advocated as a routine intervention.
+There are seven tuberculosis (TB) treatment sites across the four facilities offering any TB services in St. Lucia, and all four facilities report following DOTS (Table 3.3.3c).
+Tables 3.3.3c, d, and e illustrate different service conditions for TB treatment in Saint Lucia.